bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/diocles.md

 title: Diocles Of Carystus
 born: -240
 died: -180
-keywords: Diocles, Chord, Exhaustion, Optics, Heron's Formula, Concentric Circles, Cissoid Curve
+keywords: diocles,diocles
-description: Diocles was a Greek mathematician who developed the Chord and proved the Focal property, studied the Cissoid Curve and established the Exhaustion Principle.
-He wrote treatises on Optics, Heron's Formula and Concentric Circles.
+description: Diocles was a Greek mathematician who was the first to prove the focal property of a parabolic mirror and studied the cissoid curve as part of an attempt to duplicate the cube.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---